-For example, some researchers think that infection with the Epstein-Barr virus may sometimes cause DNA changes in B lymphocytes, leading to the development of Reed-Sternberg cells, which are the cancer cells in Hodgkin lymphoma.
+Some researchers think that infection with the Epstein-Barr virus sometimes causes DNA changes in B lymphocytes.
+In some cases, this leads to the development of Reed-Sternberg cells, which are the cancer cells in HL.

 Some genes control when cells grow, divide into new cells, and die:

 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

 Scientists have found many gene changes in Reed-Sternberg cells that help the cells grow and divide or live longer than they should.
 Reed-Sternberg cells also make substances called cytokines, which attract many other cells into the lymph node, causing it to swell (enlarge).
 In turn, these non-cancerous cells then release substances that help Reed-Sternberg cells grow.

 Despite the advances in knowing how cancer cells work, scientists do not yet know what sets off these processes.
 An abnormal reaction to infection with EBV or to other infections may be the trigger in some cases.
 But a lot more research is needed to understand what causes Hodgkin lymphoma.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Bartlett NL, Foyil KV.
 Chapter 105: Hodgkin lymphoma.
 In: Niederhuber JE, Armitage JO, Dorshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
 Philadelphia, Pa.
 Elsevier: 2014.